Kartikey0205/Frontend-Development-Bootcamp/Readme.md

 > In this I had learned how to use Bootstrap framework stuff and how to debug its code and change its styling by inspecting!.

 ##### _**Click here to checkout Technical Landing**_ [Technical Landing](https://kartikey0205.github.io/Frontend-Development-Bootcamp/Project5-Technical-Landing/)

+---

+### Project 6 -- Pokemon Company

+_**This project is made up of HTML5 and CSS3 (additionally with this completed with Bootstrap and Materialize CSS)and from here I started learning JavaScript and hence used a slider and parallax in this Web page**_

+> In this I had learned how to use Materialize CSS and how parallax and slider works and whats the importance of data-image-source.

+##### _**Click here to checkout my Pokemon Company Webpage**_ [Pokemon Company](https://kartikey0205.github.io/Frontend-Development-Bootcamp/Project6-PokemonCompany/)